snaco/split-world-plugin/README.md

     permission: split-world.play-border-sound
   ```

-# Miscellaneous
-* when a player dies they will drop 1/4 of their XP instead of the static amount in vanilla.

-# Cheat Prevention Changes
+# Cheat Prevention
 * Items dropped into the buffer zone are deleted
 * Fluid cannot flow into the buffer zone
 * Items/Entities can not be sent through portals on the creative side
   * Re-allow portals to be created on the creative side
 * GameMode is set when a player crosses through a portal
 * GameMode is set when a player teleports to a location or player (should work with any tp plugin tested with simple tpa)
 * Inventories and Potion Effects are saved when entering the buffer zone and restored when you return
 * Players are prevented from using a fishing pole to pull items from the creative side to the survival side

+# Miscellaneous
+* when a player dies they will drop 1/4 of their XP instead of the static amount in vanilla.

 # Easter Eggs
 * they be a thing, you'll have to find them yourself.
-(TODO: Add config option to disable these)